 4. Numerical examples.
 We present some numerical examples in this section to confirm the theory and also to show some advantages of the present coarse space over the one of [4].
 The domain for the problem is a unit square discretized by square bilinear elements and subject to homogeneous Dirichlet boundary conditions at the bottom.
-Preconditioned conjugate gradients is used to solve the associated linear systems to a relative residual tolerance of 10^{-8} for random right-hand-sides.
+Preconditioned conjugate gradients are used to solve the associated linear systems to a relative residual tolerance of 10^{-8} for random right-hand sides.
 The numbers of iterations and condition number estimates obtained from the conjugate gradient iterations are under the table headings iter and cond, respectively.

 We consider four different types of subdomain decompositions.
 The first three types are shown in Figure 4.1 and designated by square, ragged, and small-big.
-We also consider decompositions obtained from a mesh partitioner based on Metis [10].
+We also consider decompositions obtained from a mesh partitioner based on Metis [11].
 Some example decompositions obtained from this partitioner are shown in Figure 4.2.

 In each of the tables, we compare results from the present coarse space (vertex only) with those from the older one (vertex+edge); we note that the vertex+edge coarse space of [4] has a higher dimension.
 The number of layers of adjacent elements included in the overlapping subdomains is denoted by the integer n_o .
 Thus, for a square subdomain of square elements, we have $n_oH_i/\delta_i \approx H_i/h_i$.
-The results shown in Table 4.1 are for fixed values of H/h = 8, $n_o = 2$, and increasing numbers of subdomains N. Results in the top half of the table are for square subdomains, while those in the bottom half are for decompositions from the mesh partitioner.
-We see in the top half of the table that both coarse spaces lead to scalable algorithms.
-That is, the condition number estimates are bounded uniformly in terms of N. Interestingly, the vertex only coarse space leads to smaller numbers of iterations and condition number estimates even though its dimension is much smaller than that of the vertex+edge coarse space.
-Comparing the results in the top and bottom halves of the table, we see that performance is not degraded significantly by using a mesh partitioner for the decomposition.
+The results shown in Table 4.1 are for fixed values of H/h = 8, $n_o = 2$ and increasing numbers of subdomains N. Results in the top half of the table are for square subdomains, while those in the bottom half are for decompositions from the mesh partitioner.
+We see in the